-The pseudobulbar affect is a neurological condition that produces sudden, involuntary episodes of laughing or crying in many brain injured individuals.
+The pseudobulbar effect is a neurological condition that produces sudden, involuntary episodes of laughing or crying in many brain-injured individuals.
 These symptoms can be mild, causing embarrassment or frustration to loved ones or caretakers, or they can present as seizure-like episodes.
 Because crying is a common symptom, many people suffering from this condition are believed to be depressed.

 Why does a brain injury affect one person more than another?

 The impacts of a brain injury on an individual are due to both the severity of the injury, as well as the area of the brain that has been injured.
 For example, someone with an injury to the temporal lobe might have difficulty with memory or communication, as that is the part of the brain that controls functions pertaining to recollection and receptive language.
 A person who has injured their cerebellum may have problems with balance, movement, and coordination due to that being the part of the brain that controls skilled motor activity and visual perception.